Bangkit-2023-Capstone-C23-PC644/moc_main_api/README.md

 # Medical Overseer Control (MOC) API

 MOC is a cloud native android app that can monitor hospital's estimated queue, crowdness, or activity.
 It uses cutting edge machine learning model to automatically detect hospital's activity through a CCTV camera.
-The MOC API are hosted on the Google Cloud Platform, making it secure, highly-available, and scalable.
+The MOC API is powered by express.js framework and mysql database which is both reliable and easy to develop.
+This API are hosted on the Google Cloud Platform, making it secure, highly-available, and scalable.